alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

 ## HDL
-- Write python script to encode audio and video
 - Unify Testbench so that the whole board is being tested
   - delete the testbenches for subcomponents
 - Implement the Audio Driver